ifLab/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

           use the video.
 You must then select the Creative Commons license options to apply.

-          See :ref:`Licensing a Course` for more information about license options.

-          The license options you select control the copyright notice learners see for the video.
+          The license options that you select control the copyright notice that learners see for the video.
+For more information, see :ref:`Licensing a Course`.

     * - **Show Transcript**
       - Specifies whether the transcript plays along with the video by default.